RishabhDotasara/Task-Manager-CFI/README.md

 ## License

-This project is licensed under the [LICENSE_NAME] license.
+This project is licensed under the [MIT LICENSE](./LICENSE.md) license.
 See the LICENSE file for details.

 ## Acknowledgments